kbradwell/comparative_trypanosoma_paper/README.md

 Usage: `gce_tcruzi <path to assembly fasta folder> <organism short name>`

 Input
-- path to assembly fasta folder
+- path to assembly fasta folder (a folder just containing the assembly fasta file(s))
-- organism short name
+- organism short name (any short name you'd like to assign - this will appear in the output file names)

 Output
 - estimates of assembly completion and gene calling integrity